FK Jezero

-FK Jezero is a Montenegrin football club based in the town of Plav.
+FK Jezero is a Montenegrin professional football club based in the town of Plav.
 Established at 1934, the club plays in the First League of Montenegro.

 History

-After World War II, a very first football club in the town of Plav is founded.
+After World War II, the first football club in the town of Plav is founded.
 Officially, foundation year of FK Jezero (FC Lake) was in 1934.
 Club is named after the Lake Plav, on whose shore is built the town of Plav.

-First significant success, FK Jezero made in the 1968-69 season.
+First significant success, FK Jezero made in the 1968–69 season.
 They won the title of the Montenegrin Fourth League - North champion and gained promotion to the Montenegrin Republic League.
 After one season, they were relegated.
 During the seventies, the team from Plav played another three seasons in the Republic League.
 They had similar results during the next decade, which were spent in third and fourth tier of official competitions in SFR Yugoslavia.

 An era of successes started in the second half of the nineties.
 FK Jezero became one of the strongest sides in the Montenegrin Fourth League, with almost-done promotion in the 1995–96 season.
 But, in the match for a title, they lost a home game against neighbouring FK Komovi.
 The game was followed by numerous incidents in which dozens of FK Jezero players and supporters were wounded.

 The team from Plav gained another promotion to the Republic League after the 1997–98 season.
 In the higher level, they met eternal-rival side FK Gusinje, which was a permanent member of the Montenegrin Republic League.
 Local derbies between FK Jezero and FK Gusinje played in front of thousands of spectators.
 The highest one was recorded on the game in Plav during 1999, which was attended by 7,000 spectators.

 One of remarkable results, FK Jezero made in the 2001–02 season.
 After the hard struggle with FK Kom, the team from Plav finished as a runner-up of the Republic League and gained its first-ever promotion to the Yugoslav Second League.